94kayla/reverse-interview/README.md

 - If you have a bonus scheme, then how are bonuses determined?
 - If you have a bonus scheme, then what have been the typical bonus percentages over the past few years?
 - Do you have a 401k or other retirement plan?
 If so, does the company match additional plan contributions?
 - Are there medical benefits and if so, when do they start?
+Is there a waiting period or do I have medical coverage on Day 1?
 - Do you pay for relocation?

 # Time Off